 A: Most students take an SAT® prep course in order to be familiar with the type of material that they will face on the actual test.
 The SAT® is marked on a curve, so your score is based on how well you do in comparison to everyone else taking the test on the same day.
 Therefore, being familiar with the test is a huge advantage.
 For example, if you prepare with College Board material, as we do in all SAT® prep courses, you will know the directions and sample questions in advance, as they are identical to the directions and practice questions in our course.
-You will also learn how the test is scored, whether to guess or to leave questions blank, how to manage your time, how to best navigate your way through the long (and often boring) reading passages, which areas of math are included on the SAT®, and how to format your essay.
+You will also learn how the test is scored, whether to guess or to leave questions blank, how to manage your time, how to best navigate your way through the long (and often boring) reading passages and learn about all of the areas covered on the math sections.

 Q: How do courses offered by Collegebound Review differ from those offered by other test prep companies?

 A: Collegebound Review uses only official College Board materials, so the materials with which you practice reflect the questions you will find on your actual test.
 For example, the box of Math formulas on the top of each Math section on the SAT® is exactly the same as that on the practice material.
 The directions and practice questions are identical, as are the type of questions and level of difficulty.

 In a 12 hour Collegebound Review course, students are guided through a full length SAT® exam, section by section, as they are taught the best strategies to optimize their score on each section.
 The answer to each test question is explained, and students get a score for each section and, ultimately, a score for the practice exam.
 By identifying the type of errors students are making on the practice exam, they are able to avoid the same mistakes on the actual tests.